StarryZhang-whu/prev-StarryZhang-whu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 My name is Linghao Zhang (张凌浩).
-I'm an undergraduate (3rd year) studying at School of Computer Science, Wuhan University, supervised by [Peng Liang](https://www.researchgate.net/profile/Peng-Liang-4).
+I'm an undergraduate (3rd year) studying at School of Computer Science, Wuhan University, supervised by [Peng Liang](https://www.researchgate.net/profile/Peng-Liang-4) and [Chong Wang](https://www.researchgate.net/profile/Chong-Wang-13).

-My research interests focus on AI, LLM and their applications of software engineering.
+My research interests focus on AI, LLM and their applications of Software Engineering, the intersection of Software Engineering and Machine Learning.
 Includes code synthesis tasks, NL-PL models. **I'm looking for a PhD position in 25fall.**